 However, such short-term expedients meant that the ISF was never able to regain de facto authority.
 Instead, the Iraqi government came to rely heavily on informal militias and the forces of leading political figures and parties.
 The formal executive circumvented the bureaucracy to directly task its own implementers.
-He was not capable of defending Iraqi territory.
+When ISIS emerged in late 2013 and 2014, the ISF was not capable of defending Iraqi territory.
 Also, notoriously, the ISF fled from Mosul in June 2014.